HakimMohammed/Technologies-Web-et-XML-Web-s-mantique/README.md

 # Sections

 ## JavaScript
-You will find here the README file for this section [Secondary README](./JS/README.md).
+You will find here the README file for this section [JavaScript README](./JS/README.md).